Widening access to Medicine at Manchester

 The Manchester Access Programme (MAP) is the University's award-winning widening participation scheme for local Year 12 students in Greater Manchester.

-A masterclass is available to Year 12 students on the MAP.
-The masterclass has been delivered online during the pandemic, but we are planning to deliver an in-person event in 2023.
-This will include workshops on communication skills, values and behaviours, and the multiple mini-interviews (MMIs) used in the Medicine application and admissions process.
+An annual masterclass conference is available to Year 12 students on the MAP.
+This in-person conference includes workshops on communication skills, values and behaviours, and the multiple mini-interviews (MMIs) used in the Medicine application and admissions process.

 For further information on MAP, please visit the MAP website.
 You can also email map@manchester.ac.uk.